zhiyuanc1718/github-tutorial/README.md

 gitus12345:~/workspace/music (master) $ cd ~/workspace
 gitus12345:~/workspace $ rm -rf music
 ```
 And no, you will not type `music` like shown.
-Replace that with your local repository folder name !!
+Replace that with your local repository folder name.